 Peru currently has neither visa nor reciprocity fees.
 So why not start here?
 You can fly into Lima, toodle along through the sights and flavors, including of course Machu Picchu and the Colca Canyon before making yet another backbreaking bus journey to Tacna, from which you can taxi across the border to Arica, Chile.
 Peru is worth a visit, even if it wasn’t on your original itinerary (though it should have been), and if you’ve got a really good arm, it’s just a stone’s throw from Chile and Argentina.

 The key here is flying into a country that either has no visa/reciprocity fee or into one for which you were planning to pay a visa fee anyway.
-Yes, I am warning you against flying into Chile, a country which is incredible to visit in every way, from the painted deserts in the north to the lakes regions in the mid south and the wobbly toddlery penguins and soaring craggy rocks in the way south.
-But with reciprocity fees that swallow a chunk of your budget, you’ll have to think twice about making Chilito your South American starting point.
+Yes, I am warning you against flying into Argentina, a country which is incredible to visit in every way.
+But with reciprocity fees that swallow a chunk of your budget, you’ll have to think twice about making it your South American starting point.

 So in summation for the single-nationality US passport holders, visas are required for Bolivia, Brazil, Paraguay and Suriname.
-Reciprocity is charged in Chile at the airport in Santiago.
-Keep an eye on Argentina, should they put their reciprocity fee into effect.
+Reciprocity no longer charged in Chile, but IS now in effect in Argentina.
 And what about Colombia, Venezuela, Ecuador, Peru, Guyana, French Guyana and Uruguay?
 Well they all have a giant welcome sign with your name on it.
 (See map)

 So plan your trip accordingly, and don’t get caught unaware on a bus zooming towards a border crossing where you’ll be fleeced with no prior warning.
 We like to leave that to the pickpockets on the street.